 How do you go about planting a church in a village in New Guinea?
 What are the steps?
 What do you do the first day?
 The first year?
 How do you know when the church is ready to function on their own without you?

 Training is vital!
 We want to help prospective church planters acquire the tools necessary to be effective in sharing the gospel and discipling believers cross-culturally in Papua New Guinea.
-The curriculum is about 250 hours of time together in the “classroom”, plus assignments.
+The curriculum is about 800 hours of time together in the “classroom” and assignments you complete on your own.
 It will take 1-2 years to complete, though we can move as fast or slow as you’d like.
-We are very flexible on location (my living room, Starbucks, church classroom, online meeting, etc.).
+We are very flexible on location (Starbucks, church classroom, online meeting, etc.).

 Finisterre Vision is focused on training and sending church planters to the Finisterre Mountains of Papua New Guinea.
 It is a very specific vision with an end goal − to see indigenous churches praising and glorifying God, and a new region of the world permeated with the gospel.